gdsbook/book/notebooks/05_choropleth.md

 )
 ```

-Doing so highlights the similarities between Fisher Jenks and equal intervals as
+Doing so highlights the similarities between Fisher-Jenks and equal intervals as
 the distribution counts are very similar, with the two approaches agreeing on all 17
 states assigned to the first class.
 Indeed, the only observation that
 distinguishes the two classifiers is the treatment of Baja California Sur which
-is kept in class 1 in equal intervals, but assigned to class 2 by Fisher Jenks.
+is kept in class 1 in equal intervals, but assigned to class 2 by Fisher-Jenks.

 ## Color